phpDocumentor/phpDocumentor/docs/PSR.md

 * A DocBlock MUST precede a "Structural Element"

-  > An exception to this principle is the File-level DocBlock which must be
+  > An exception to this principle is the File-level DocBlock which MUST be
   > placed at the top of a PHP source code file.

 ## 5. The PHPDoc Format